leepike/SmartCheck/refs/quickcheck-notes.md

 `foundFailure` starts a loop of looking through the Rose Tree to find smaller failing values (`localMin'` calls `foundFailure` to complete the loop).

-The real magic is in the `Testable` class an in the Rose data structure, both defined in the `Property` module.
+The real magic is in the `Testable` class in the Rose data structure, both defined in the `Property` module.
 Starting with `Testable`: basically, you're going to have some function `f :: X -> Y -> ... -> Bool` that you want to test.
 QuickCheck knows how to make arbitrary values for `X`, `Y`, etc.  So the first